BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

   - MUST be greater or equal `base_api.min_initial_client_balance_sat`.
 - `required_channel_confirmations <uint8>` Number of confirmations the funding tx must have before the LSP sends `channel_ready`
   - MUST be greater or equal to `base_api.min_required_channel_confirmations`
-  - LSP MAY always confirm the channel faster then requested
+  - LSP MAY always confirm the channel faster than requested
-- `funding_confirms_within_blocks <uint8>` Number of blocks the client wants to wait maximally until the funding transaction is confirmed.
+- `funding_confirms_within_blocks <uint8>` The maximum number of blocks the client wants to wait until the funding transaction is confirmed.
   - MUST be greater or equal to `base_api.min_funding_confirms_within_blocks`
   - LSP MAY always confirm the funding transaction faster than requested.
 - `channel_expiry_blocks <uint32>` How long the channel is leased for in block time.